agnibhananda/radio_mirchi/README.md

 ## 📝 Legal Stuff

-MIT License - basically, do what you want with it, just don't blame me if something breaks.
+MIT License - basically, do what you want with it, just don't blame us if something breaks.

 *Made with lots of ☕ and a love for all things retro*